GIOdeBrito/simple-websocket/README.md

     npm install ws
 ```

 Pretty effortless, hm?
-As Node's terminal takes care of mostly everything for us.<br>
+As the terminal takes care of mostly everything for us.<br>
 After that, open the <b>ws-server.js</b> file with node, the file is located at the project's root folder.

 ```bash